-Tekever AR5 Life Ray Evolution is an unmanned aerial system (UAS) developed by Tekevar, a Portuguese firm specialised in the development of autonomous systems.
-The UAS is designed to meet the medium-altitude and medium-endurance mission requirements of the maritime agencies and navies worldwide.
+Tekever AR5 Life Ray Evolution is an unmanned aerial system (UAS) developed by Tekevar, a Portuguese firm specialising in the development of autonomous systems.
+The UAS is designed to meet the medium-altitude and medium-endurance mission requirements of maritime agencies and navies worldwide.

 The unmanned vehicle was launched at the Farnborough International Airshow held at Farnborough, France, in July 2018.

-The primary missions of AR5 include search and rescue, maritime surveillance, and maritime patrol.
-The UAS can also be used for wide area surveillance, near-shore pollution monitoring, fisheries inspection, and communications relay missions.
+The primary missions of AR5 include search-and-rescue (SAR), and maritime surveillance and patrol.
+The UAS can also be used for wide-area surveillance, near-shore pollution monitoring, fisheries inspection and communications relay missions.

 The AR5 UAS was selected by the European Maritime Safety Agency (EMSA) for the Rapsody programme.
 Tekever received a contract from the European Maritime Safety Agency to deliver UAS-based maritime services in mid-2017.

 The ITAR-free UAV will support maritime surveillance and environmental monitoring missions over the Atlantic Ocean, the North Sea and the Mediterranean Sea for a period of two years.

 Tekever AR5 UAS design and features

 The fixed-wing UAV features a high-wing configuration and monocoque airframe made of composite materials.
 Its slender fuselage is streamlined to deliver high performance in adverse conditions.

 The UAS houses avionics, cameras, sensors, a fuel tank and power plant.
 The two vertical fins at the rear end of the vehicle are arranged in an ‘H’ shape.